official-vvoo/Discord_Study_Bot/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior
 > A clear and concise description of what you expected to happen.

+## Actual result
+> A clear and concise description of the actual result.

 ## Screenshots
 If applicable, add screenshots to help explain your problem.

+## Environments
+> A description of your environments.

 ## Additional context
 > Add any other context about the problem here.